SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ## HTTP Method Definition {#http-method}

-The operations on resources MUST be performed by using an HTTP method.
+REPP commands MUST be executed by using an HTTP method on a resource identified by an URL.
 The server MUST support the following "verbs" ([@!REST]).

 GET:  Request a representation of a resource or a collection of resources.